Man dies after being put in a chokehold by another rider on New York City subway, officials say. The DA is investigating | KRDO

 When asked about Neely’s case and the issue of vigilantism during an interview on CNN Primetime Wednesday, Adams said, “Each situation is different. … We have so many cases where passengers assist other riders.
 We don’t know exactly what happened here until the investigation is thorough.”

-Adams referenced his time as a transit officer in New York and said he responded to many calls where passengers assisted others.
+Adams said officers were on the scene in six minutes.
+He referenced his time as a transit officer in New York and said he responded to many calls where passengers assisted others.

 “We cannot just blanketedly say what a passenger should or should not do in a situation like that,” Adams said.